-- 6.01 This clause provides specific information on the process by which the TSB and the appropriate ITU-T Study Group determine whether E.164 resources should be reserved for, assigned to, and reclaimed from country codes for geographic areas. - 6.02 Country codes for geographic areas vary in length from one to three digits and are used to identify either a specific country, countries in an integrated numbering plan, or a specific geographic area.
+- 5.01 This clause provides specific information on the process by which the TSB Director, based on advice of the appropriate ITU-T Study Group, determines whether E.164 resources should be reserved for, assigned to, and reclaimed from country codes for geographic areas. - 5.02 Country codes for geographic areas vary in length from one to three digits and are used to identify either a specific country, countries in an integrated numbering plan, or a specific geographic area.

-6.1 Reservation
+5.1 Reservation

-6.1.1 Normally, the reservation of a country code for a geographic area is not required.
+5.1.1 Normally, the reservation of a country code for a geographic area is not required.

-6.2 Criteria for assignment
+5.2 Criteria for assignment

-- 6.2.1 The applicant country(ies) must be ITU or UN recognized. - 6.2.2 Although the TSB ultimately determines what specific code to assign, the applicant can request a specific code. - 6.2.3 A geographic area should only be identified by one geographic country code.
-However, a country code used for services covering a regional area, which may already be served by a number of geographic country codes, will be considered for assignment process. - 6.2.4 An integrated numbering plan identifies multiple countries served by a single country code.
+- 5.2.1 The applicant country(ies) must either be recognized by the ITU or by the UN. - 5.2.2 Although the TSB ultimately determines what specific code to assign, the applicant can request a specific code. - 5.2.3 A geographic area should only be identified by one geographic country code.
+However, a country code used for services covering a regional area, which may already be served by a number of geographic country codes, will be considered for assignment process. - 5.2.4 An integrated numbering plan identifies multiple countries served by a single country code.
 When a country leaves an integrated numbering plan, and does not join or form a new integrated numbering plan, it may be assigned a new country code.
-The countries remaining in the integrated numbering plan shall retain the existing country code.

-6.2.5 The assignment of a subsequent geographic E.164 country code to the same geographic area served by an existing geographic country code is not normally considered except when the existing code is approaching exhaustion.
+The countries remaining in the integrated numbering plan shall retain the existing country code. - 5.2.5 The assignment of a subsequent geographic E.164 country code to the same geographic area served by an existing geographic country code is not normally considered except when the existing code is approaching exhaustion.
 If the initial country code assignment is approaching exhaustion, and has been efficiently managed (e.g., fill rate, size of NDC, etc.), an additional assignment would be considered by the TSB, in consultation with the appropriate ITU-T Study Group and relevant Administrations.

-6.3 Criteria for reclamation
+5.3 Criteria for reclamation